thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 Again, you might wonder how this list of classes is supposed to be a list of providers.
 Well, it turns out that this is actually a shorthand syntax.
 If we translate this to the longer, more verbose, syntax, things might become a bit more clear.

 {% highlight js %}
-import {provide} from 'angular2/core';

 var injector = RelfectiveInjector.resolveAndCreate([
-  provide(Car, {useClass: Car}),
-  provide(Engine, {useClass: Engine}),
-  provide(Tires, {useClass: Tires}),
-  provide(Doors {useClass: Doors})
+  { provide: Car, useClass: Car },
+  { provide: Engine, useClass: Engine },
+  { provide: Tires, useClass: Tires },
+  { provide: Doors, useClass: Doors }
 ]);
 {% endhighlight %}

-We have a function `provide()` that maps a **token** to a configuration object.
+We have an object with a `provide` property, that maps a **token** to a configuration object.
 The token can either be a type or a string.
 If you read those providers now, it's much easier to understand what's happening.
 We provide an instance of type `Car` via the class `Car`,  type `Engine` via the class `Engine` and so on and so forth.
 This is the recipe mechanism we were talking about earlier.
 So with the providers we not only let the injector know which dependencies are used across the application, we also configure how objects of these dependencies are created.

 Now the next question comes up: When do we want to use the longer instead of the shorthand syntax?
-There's no reason to write `provide(Foo, {useClass: Foo})` if we could just stick with `Foo`, right?
+There's no reason to write `{ provide: Foo, useClass: Foo}` if we could just stick with `Foo`, right?
 Yes, that's correct.
 That's why we started with the shorthand syntax in the first place.
 However, the longer syntax enables us to do something very very powerful.
 Take a look at the next code snippet.

 {% highlight js %}
-provide(Engine, {useClass: OtherEngine})
+{ provide: Engine, useClass: OtherEngine }
 {% endhighlight %}

 Right.
 We can map a token to pretty much what ever we want.
 Here we're mapping the token `Engine` to the class `OtherEngine`.
 Which means, when we now ask for an object of type `Engine`, we get an instance of class `OtherEngine`.